 for $t$ large enough.
 Recently, the authors~\cite{PalojarviSimonic} extended methods that had been used to provide explicit bounds for logarithmic derivatives of Dirichlet $L$-functions~\cite{ChirreSimonicHagen}, and provided uniform and explicit upper bounds for moduli of the logarithm and logarithmic derivative for the Selberg class functions assuming GRH and additional hypothesis.
 For example, we provided a precise form of~\eqref{eq:AP} under the same assumptions and when $\sigma\in(1/2,1)$ is fixed.
 The results in~\cite{PalojarviSimonic} were stated for the region $\sigma \geq 1/2+\alpha_1/\log{\log{\tau}}$, where $\tau=\sq|t|^{\sdeg}$ and $\alpha_1>\frac{1}{2}\log{2}$.
 This leaves the case

-to be investigated in this article.
-In particular, we provided also a precise form of~\eqref{eq:AP} for $\sigma=1/2$.
+to be investigated in this paper.
+In particular, we also provided a precise form of~\eqref{eq:AP} for $\sigma=1/2$.

 Assuming that a Selberg class function $\mathcal{L}(s)$ has a polynomial Euler product representation (of order $m$) and that~\eqref{eq:SelbergNormality} holds, Aistleitner and Pa\'{n}kowski~\cite{AistleitnerPankowski2017} provided explicit estimates for the main term of the maximum of the lower bound of the function $\mathcal{L}(s)$.
-The statement tells that
+Their statement is that

 where $\sigma \in (1/2,1)$ and $T$ is large enough.
-They also provided similar type of a bound in the case $\sigma=1/2$.
-The current best explicit lower bound for the absolute value of the Riemann zeta function in the region $\sigma \in (1/2,1)$ and under RH is provided by Simoni\v{c}~\cite{SimonicCS}, where the case $1\leq \sigma<3/2$ is also considered.
+They also provided a similar type of bound in the case $\sigma=1/2$.
+The current best explicit lower bound for the absolute value of the Riemann zeta function in the region $\sigma \in (1/2,1)$ and under RH is provided by the second author in~\cite{SimonicCS}, where the case $1\leq \sigma<3/2$ is also considered.
 In general, there seems to be very few known conditional and explicit lower bounds for other Selberg class functions than the Riemann zeta function when $\sigma \in (1/2,1)$.